ploki/yanapack/README.md

 ### Prerequisites

-GSL is needer in order to build yanapack.
+GSL is needed in order to build yanapack.
 You can grab it from ftp.gnu.org/pub/gnu/gsl or install it using your distribution channel

 ``` bash